DanielW10001/booklist/README.md

 # booklist

-Structured publish info for CS and EE books.
+Structured publication info for CS and EE books.

 Structure: "TITLE", "AUTHOR", "PUBLISHER"

 Notice:

-- Chinese and English publishes are included.
+- Chinese and English publications are included.
-- For publishes with multiple authors, only one author is included.
+- For publications with multiple authors, only one author is included.
 - Publisher may be not included.
 - May include empty line or comment line led with '#'.